sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Most damage is based on a die roll.
 When a player takes damage, tell them what to roll.
 You never need to touch the dice.

-`TODO`
- * Stamina/Harm/Wound damage
- * Damage their weapons and armour

 ### Use up their resources